Can Your Employer Cut Your Pay

 Comparing the case law establishes that the failure to pay an employee up to approximately 9-10% of his or her average salary without more does not amount to a fundamental breach… A failure to pay between 14-17% can amount to a fundamental breach, but only in conjunction with some other significant unilateral change to the employment contract… A reduction in remuneration amounting to anywhere between 20-46% (and presumably anything greater) by itself has been held to amount to a fundamental breach

-A compensation cut of 11 percent or greater carries some risk of triggering constructive dismissal, especially when combined with another change such as change in work responsibilities, hours or benefits.
-A compensation cut of 16 percent or greater will carry significant risk of triggering constructive dismissal.
+A compensation cut of 11 percent or greater carries some risk of triggering constructive dismissal, especially when combined with another change, such as a change in work responsibilities, hours, or benefits.
+A compensation cut of 16 percent or greater will carry a significant risk of triggering constructive dismissal.
 A compensation cut of 20 percent or greater will very likely trigger constructive dismissal.

 Remember the following:

-• The law does not allow for discrimination in the workplace.
-No employer can discriminate based on citizenship, race, place of origin, ethnic origin, colour, ancestry, disability, age, creed, sex/pregnancy, family status, marital status, sexual orientation, gender identity, gender expression or record of offences when cutting compensation.
-Also, if your compensation is cut, but others with the same job in your workplace do not face the same, you should contact an employment lawyer
+- The law does not allow for discrimination in the workplace.
+No employer can discriminate based on citizenship, race, place of origin, ethnic origin, color, ancestry, disability, age, creed, sex/pregnancy, family status, marital status, sexual orientation, gender identity, gender expression, or record of offenses when cutting compensation.
+Also, if your compensation is cut, but others with the same job in your workplace do not face the same, you should contact an experienced Toronto employment lawyer.